 Beyond focusing on the content of our experience and even beyond noticing whether we’re expanded or contracted, a wonderful question is: Who or what is experiencing this?
 This is a variation of the classic self-inquiry question, Who am I?

-As I was going through my email the other day, I ran across a quote from Course of Miracles that essentially said that you’ll never find satisfaction in the world.
+As I was going through my email the other day, I ran across a quote from A Course in Miracles that essentially said that you’ll never find satisfaction in the world.
 This assertion is at the core of most spiritual teachings.
 Spiritual teachings and practices attempt to turn us in another direction, away from the usual places we look for satisfaction.
 They’re designed to shift our focus from the world of form to Beingness.
 Self inquiry is one technique for doing that.
 In self-inquiry, we simply ask, Who am I? or What am I? or a variation on that, Who is having this experience?

 When you look to see who is having this experience, you don’t find anyone.
 There’s nothing there.
 The Experiencer can’t be experienced, just as the eye can’t see itself.
 You don’t find any thing, nothing you can touch or see or hear.

 When nothing is discovered during self inquiry, people often keep looking instead for something they think they’re supposed to find.
 It’s only natural to look somewhere else when you don’t find anything.
 We don’t expect that nothing is the answer.
 So we go back to our mind for the answer—we think about it, check in our memory, or imagine a good answer—instead of just staying with the question.
 But self enquiry done only with the mind is dry—it lacks juice.
 After a while, because this experience is not very rich, the mind often gets bored and quits.
 There isn’t much in self inquiry for the mind.